2.1 PreLab Reading – Cell Metabolism

 Cell Metabolism

 Food undergoes a transformative journey within our bodies, requiring both mechanical and chemical processes to convert it into absorbable forms for energy and building blocks.
 This complex process is driven by specialized enzymes that facilitate chemical digestion.
-In this laboratory exploration, you will study posters detailing key metabolic pathways in chemical digestion such as gluconeogenesis, glycogenesis, glycogenolysis, proteolysis, lipolysis, and lipogenesis to understand how our bodies manage energy storage and utilization from different biomolecules.
+In this lab, you will study posters detailing key metabolic pathways in chemical digestion such as gluconeogenesis, glycogenesis, glycogenolysis, proteolysis, lipolysis, and lipogenesis to understand how our bodies manage energy storage and utilization from different biomolecules.

-• Digestion: The intricate process of breaking down food into nutrients capable of transport into the body.
+- Digestion: The intricate process of breaking down food into nutrients capable of transport into the body.

-• Digestive enzymes: Specialized proteins synthesized within specific cells, deployed into the digestive tract to expedite the extracellular breakdown of biological nutrients, including proteins, carbohydrates, and lipids.
+- Digestive enzymes: Specialized proteins synthesized within specific cells, deployed into the digestive tract to expedite the extracellular breakdown of biological nutrients, including proteins, carbohydrates, and lipids.

 Metabolism is the sum of all chemical reactions in the human body and is classified into two categories: catabolic and anabolic.
-A metabolic pathway is a series of biochemical reactions that transform molecules step by step through metabolic intermediates into a final product or products.
+A metabolic pathway is a series of chemical reactions that transform molecules step by step through metabolic intermediates into a final product or products.

+Anabolic pathways require energy to build complex molecules from simpler building blocks, while catabolic pathways release energy by breaking down complex molecules into simpler components.
+In other words, catabolic reactions degrade large molecules, whereas anabolic reactions use energy to synthesize larger, more complex molecules.
 For nutrients from ingested food to be absorbed, digestion must first occur, breaking down into easily absorbable units.
-This process involves both mechanical actions, such as chewing and peristalsis, and chemical processes catalyzed by digestive enzymes.
+This process involves both mechanical actions such as chewing and peristalsis, and chemical actions carried by digestive enzymes.

 Digestive enzymes are synthesized within specialized cells and released into the digestive tract, where they accelerate the extracellular breakdown of nutrients in food and fluids.
 The products of chemical digestion are then absorbed into the bloodstream or lymphatic vessels of the small intestine, transported to cells throughout the body, and utilized in intracellular metabolism.
 Key metabolic processes include aerobic respiration, glycolysis, lipolysis, and protein synthesis.